 - Theft, breaking and entering.

-If you do a criminal records check, you will not be able to see if they has had any moving violations, like:
+If you do a criminal records check, you will not be able to see if they have had any moving violations, like:

 - Traffic accidents.